 Global Design, Product Development and Manufacturing Network Share This

-Chevrolet Europe is a subsidiary of GM Korea and is part of GM International Operations in Shanghai, China, which is a regional office of General Motors Company, registered in Detroit, Michigan, U.S.A.
+Chevrolet Europe is a subsidiary of GM Europe, which is a regional office of General Motors Company, registered in Detroit, Michigan, U.S.A.

 Global Design, Product Development and Manufacturing Network

 Chevrolet cars are developed by global teams of designers and engineers, at GM facilities located in the U.S. and in South Korea.
 Chevrolet cars are sold in 140 markets around the world.
-More than 4.95 million cars were sold in 2012, making Chevrolet the world's fourth biggest automotive brand in terms of sales.
+Chevrolet sold almost 5 million cars in 2013, making it the world's fourth biggest automotive brand in terms of sales.

 From product planning to product launch, all of Chevrolet's activities, including vehicle design and development, purchasing, manufacturing and sales are focused on delivering great-looking cars with proven technology and the right value proposition for its customers.